 This is a reasonable question, given the fact that the Demon Slayer anime is flat-out stunning to watch, with some imaginative animation, pitch-perfect pacing, and gorgeous effects.

 When we have an anime of this pedigree, is the manga source material worth investing in?
-Not to mention the fact that, unlike popular adaptations like Tokyo Ghoul, the Demon Slayer anime is faithfully adapting the original manga.
+Not to mention the fact that, unlike popular adaptations like Tokyo Ghoul and Horimiya, the Demon Slayer anime is faithfully adapting the original manga.

 Arguments Against Reading the Demon Slayer Manga